 Dear SMCC Family,

-The past two months have been anything except normal, but through it all, one thing has been made abundantly clear: we are still the church, and nothing can separate us from the love of God that is in Christ Jesus our Lord.
+The past year has been anything except normal, but through it all, one thing has been made abundantly clear: we are still the church, and nothing can separate us from the love of God that is in Christ Jesus our Lord.
 “Back to Normal,” is a phrase many of us hear on a daily basis, and it is a phrase we are becoming increasingly aware is not adequate for this current time.
 Instead, as we look around at “The New Normal,” around us, we keep in mind that God knew this would be happening long before we did.
 Because of this, the thriving church does not approach this newness with fear, but with a renewed reliance on God and an eagerness to share the gospel of Christ in new ways.